Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 You will leave surgery with a compressive dressing around your head.
 There will be moderate swelling in the forehead and upper eyelids — gravity causes the forehead edema to descend to the eyelids.
 Cold compresses in the first 48 hours significantly help control swelling.
 You will sleep with the head elevated at 45 degrees.

-Discomfort is managed with common pain relievers.
+Discomfort is managed with over-the-counter pain medication.
 Most patients report a feeling of pressure or pulling in the forehead, not actual pain.
 There may be temporary numbness in the scalp and forehead, which is expected and resolves progressively over weeks to months.

 First week

 The compressive dressing is removed the next day and replaced with a light elastic band.
 The staples or sutures are removed between seven and ten days.
 Swelling peaks around the second or third day and then gradually decreases.
-Bruises (purple spots) may appear on the forehead and eyelids, resolving in ten to fourteen days.
+Bruising may appear on the forehead and eyelids, resolving in ten to fourteen days.

 Second and third weeks

-Most patients are presentable for social activities between ten and fourteen days.
+Most patients feel comfortable going out in public between ten and fourteen days.
 Makeup can be used carefully to camouflage residual bruises.
 Avoid direct sun exposure, intense physical exercise, and any activity that increases pressure in the head.

 One to three months